larammerce/docs/8.x/core-concepts/admin-requests.md

 ...

 $user = get_user($guard);   // Retrieves the authenticated user.
-$systemUser = $user -> systemUser;  //  Checks whether the retrieved user is a system user or not.
+$systemUser = $user -> systemUser;
+//  Checks whether the retrieved user is a system user or not.
-$action = Action::withRequest($request); // The system takes action to determine what the system user's request is.
+$action = Action::withRequest($request);
+// The system takes action to determine what the system user's request is.

+if (!$request->has("related_model"))
+    $request->merge(["related_model" =>
+    app($action->getClassName())?->getModel()]);
-// The if statement dentifies the object that is being managed in the admin panel. if (!$request->has("related_model"))
+// The if statement dentifies the object that is being managed in the admin panel.
-    $request->merge(["related_model" => app($action->getClassName())?->getModel()]);

 ...

+$this->setOrderAttributes($request);
-$this->setOrderAttributes($request);  // Detects the criterion on which sorting should be based.
+// Detects the criterion on which sorting should be based.
+$this->setLayoutAttributes($request);
-$this->setLayoutAttributes($request);  // Detects the method for displaying the items, which can either be a list or a grid.
+// Detects the method for displaying the items, which can either be a list
+// or a grid.
+$this->setPaginationAttributes($request);
-$this->setPaginationAttributes($request); // Detects the current page of the admin panel that is being accessed.
+// Detects the current page of the admin panel that is being accessed.
 ...

+ApplianceService::init();
-ApplianceService::init();  // Pertains to the appliances, which refer to every content on the toolbar or the sub-items of each page.
+/* Pertains to the appliances, which refer to every content on the toolbar or the sub-items of each page.
 This function manages the arrangement of the appliances and determines which ones should be enabled or disabled based on the administrator's role.
+*/

 ```